blake-edens/blog/README.md

 Allows authenticated user to create blog posts with specific formatting tools.
 This will enforce consistency across blog posts while allowing some degree of flexibility.

 ### publisher.vue
-Displays blog posts according to the formatting specified, inserting ads at predetermined break points.
+Displays blog posts according to the formatting specified, inserting ads at predetermined break points if monetization is enabled.

 ### authenticator.vue
 Allows user to sign-in given valid credentials.
 Users who authenticate are given management access to their blog posts.